Chauhantirth23/MCW-Internet-of-Things/Hands-on lab/HOL step-by-step - Internet of Things.md

     sudo apt-get update
     ```

-18. Install the moby container engine by issuing the following command.
+18. Install the Moby container engine by issuing the following command.
 When prompted to continue, enter `Y`.
 This container engine will be used to run IoT Edge modules in the form of Docker containers.

     ```Bash
     sudo apt-get install moby-engine